The LAST Factory

-A happy accident at our warehouse has allowed us to offer this very limited edition gift set to our website customers.
-This set includes our popular LAST Record Preservative/Cleaner Kit in an original 1983 leatherette box, and a vintage LAST Coffee Cup.
+Also available is our limited edition gift set which includes our popular LAST Record Preservative/Cleaner Kit in an original 1983 leatherette box, and a vintage LAST Coffee Cup.
 These are not reproductions.
 When our employees reorganized the warehouse they stumbled on 3 boxes of old promotional coffee cups.
 Manufactured in 1983 by Anchor Hocking (Lancaster Ohio), these milk glass pyrex cups were given out at trade shows, and were thought to be gone until a box was found during a warehouse clean-out.